njanirudh/Study_Prep/python_programming.md

   * map
   * list

+ * Difference between 'global' and 'nonlocal' keywords?
+  * global
+   * global is that it only works for global variables.
+   * It cannot see variables in an enclosing, nonglobal scope
+  * nonlocal
+   * Define the total variable as non-local, causing it to bind to the nearest non-global variable.

+ * Different levels of variable scopes?
+   * global
+   * local
+   * nonlocal

  * What are context managers in python?
   *

 * Are there pointers in python?
+  *

+* What are Closures?
+  * A closure is an inner function with an extended scope that encompasses nonlocal variables of the outer function.

 * PyObject
   * Most basic object in python.